clue/json-query-language/SYNTAX.md

 }
 ```

-Because of these unfolding rules, an empty object will always match.
+Because of these unfolding rules, an empty object will *never* match.

 #### [L2] $not combinator